 Editor-in-Chief: Phillip Gordon

 Phillip Gordon, MD PhD, received his undergraduate degree at NC State University, his PhD at Florida State University, and his MD at the University of Florida.
 His dissertation was on high-energy phosphate metabolics in intestinal cells and his research career has focused on gastrointestinal diseases of the neonate.
 Dr Gordon and his associates (including Dr Swanson below) rigorously defined spontaneous intestinal perfortions through clinical and laboratory investigation and is generally credited with having demonstrated it as a unique disease entity, distinct from necrotizing enterocolitis.
-He is currently the Assistant Chair of Pediatrics at Tulane School of Medicine, Professor and Section head of Neonatology as well as the holder of the Elsie Schaeffer Chair.
+He was formerly the Section Chief of Neonatology for two separate medical centers and is currently the Assistant Director of Research at Pediatrix and is a clinical neonatologist at Sacred Heart Women & Children’s Hospital in Pensacola, Florida.
 In addition to his duties at this journal, Dr Gordon serves as the associate editor of the J0urnal of Perinatology, and is a member of numerous national organizations including the Society of Pediatric Research and the Perinatal Research Society (where he is currently a Council Member).
 Dr Gordon’s current research interest is the investigation of NEC reductionism in large clinical databases (to look for evidence of disparate orgins of distinctly different types of NEC disease – with the thought being that NEC is a final common pathway that arises from separate orgins).
 Dr Gordon has a wife, three children, two white shepherds, and a nice quiet fishing camp that he escapes to on weekends when he’s not on call.

 Physician Section Editor and Type Editor: Jonathan Swanson

 Jonathan Swanson, MD received his undergraduate degree at Pepperdine University, medical degree from the University of Rochester and did his pediatrics residency and neonatology fellowship at the University of Virginia.
 After spending several years in private practice, he returned to academia and is an Assistant Professor at the University of Virginia.
-His clinical interests include quality improvement (he is currently pursuing a master’s degree in healthcare quality) and gastrointestinal diseases of the neonate.
-Personally, Dr. Swanson is married and has two active preschoolers and enjoys hiking, photography and watching the New York Mets (usually lose).
+His clinical interests include quality improvement (he recently completed a master’s degree in healthcare quality) and gastrointestinal diseases of the neonate.
+Personally, Dr. Swanson is married and has three very active kids and enjoys hiking, photography and watching the New York Mets (usually lose).
 He can be reached at firstname.lastname@example.org.

 Editorial Board: (specific areas of expertise for which they were invited to join the board)